Las Terrazas Cuba is a small community and nature reserve located in the Artemisa province in the Sierra del Rosario

 It succeeds by using local farming, energy efficiency and a focus on the greater good of the community.

-But you can find models like this throughout the world, Costa Rica is the king of eco-tourism.
+You can find models like this throughout the world, nearby Costa Rica is the king of eco-tourism.
 Yet Cuba does this a bit differently.

 This makes Las Terrazas special.

 Like almost everything in this country, the story of Las Terrazas Cuba begins with Fidel Castro.

 But Fidel promised to help all Cubans, including the illiterate guarijos (countrymen) who lived in poverty in the mountains.

 So he enlisted architect Osmany Cienfuegos, brother of revolutionary hero Camilo Cienfuegos, to build 1,360km terraces to combat erosion and to build a self-sustaining community with roads, homes and schools.

 They planted 7 million trees between 1968 and 1978.

 In 1985 its success was recognized and Sierra del Rosario became Cuba’s first UNESCO Biosphere.
 It was a sweet but short success.

 This time is known amongst Cubans as the “Special Period” when the economy was on the brink of collapse.
 Its said the average weight loss was 12 pounds as there wasn’t enough food.

 And this is what I love about this place, while there are plenty of things to do in Las Terrazas, it remains first a community with a focus on its unique environment.

 10 Best Things to Do in Las Terrazas Cuba

-Tourism provides jobs and has allowed the community to prosper, recently funding the new Aire Libre café, a museum and the expansion of the Moka Hotel.
+Tourism provides jobs and has allowed the community to prosper.
+Tourism dollars recently funded the new Aire Libre café, a museum and the expansion of the Moka Hotel.

 1. Las Terrazas Cuba Zip Lining

 The area is home to Cuba’s first canopy circuit/zip line in Cuba (there’s also one in Viñales).
-It’s a series of 6 lines just under a mile long that passes overtop the village and surrounding area.
+It is a series of 6 lines just under a mile long that pass overtop the village and surrounding area.